ahupowerdns/corona-science/corona-science.md

 An open question is if you can do this and remain a long-term viable economy.
 Also you have to want it, and many countries appear to wait with measures until they are unavoidable.
-The Netherlands (my own country) is being shamefully naive in this (until the 9th of March at least).
+This will not be of any use.
+The right time for measures is when they appear to be overreactions - they will be visionary soon enough.

 Actual treatment guidelines
 ---------------------------